 Zac Fry is a former York County DUI Court prosecutor.
 Now, he evaluates DUI cases from both sides and uses his previous training to develop personalized defense strategies.
 After clerking for a Circuit Court judge, Zac became an Assistant Solicitor at the Solicitor’s Office here in York County.
 While there, he was assigned to the DUI Unit in Rock Hill and prosecuted over 400 DUI cases.
 Given his background, Zac has extensive courtroom experience and works with Mr. Reeves as part of a DUI team.
 You can also reach Zac directly even after regular business hours.

 Because the State has the burden, we make sure they can actually prove their case against you.
 In addition, we never accept you are guilty just because you are charged.
 So how do we do our job?
 First, we look for legal errors.
 If we find them, we file motions to suppress certain evidence or even dismiss your case.
 Next, if no legal errors, we evaluate how you appear on video from a jury’s perspective.
 After we finish our review of all evidence, we sit down and review our findings.
 Finally, we answer your questions and go over your options including any plea offers.

 Now that you know what you are facing, you can decide how best to proceed.
-All final decision are yours.
+All final decisions are yours.
 Of course.
-While we guide you and make recommendations, you are always be in charge.
+While we guide you and make recommendations, you are always in charge.
 After all, it is your case and your life.
 But we are beside you every step of the way.
 Don’t worry.
 We’re here.